moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/index.md

 - **Design effective data models**: Use DataOS Metis and Workbench to analyze and refine data assets.

-- **Build and implement ata Products**: Develop logical semantic models, data pipelines, and apply access control.
+- **Build and implement Data Products**: Develop logical semantic models, data pipelines, and apply access control.

 - **Deploy and manage Data Products**: Utilize CI/CD practices for seamless deployment and updates.